dorogoy/l1nkZip/user-guide/docs/install.md

 * `DB_PASSWORD`: Database password.
 Used for postgresql.
 * `DB_DSN`: Database DSN.
 Used for Oracle.
 * `SITE_URL`: URL of the website.
 Used when the API is visited from a browser.
 * `PHISHTANK`: Enable protection against phisphing.
 Default: false.
-The values can also be "anonymous" or your actual [PhishTank key](https://phishtank.org/developer_info.php).
+The values can also be "anonymous" or your actual [PhishTank key][PhishTank developer info].
 More details below.

 ## Phishtank support

-L1nkZip can be configured to check if the URL to be shortened is in the [PhishTank](https://phishtank.org) database.
-This is an optional feature and can be enabled by setting the `PHISHTANK` environment variable to `anonymous` or your actual [PhishTank key](https://phishtank.org/developer_info.php).
+L1nkZip can be configured to check if the URL to be shortened is in the [PhishTank][PhishTank] database.
+This is an optional feature and can be enabled by setting the `PHISHTANK` environment variable to `anonymous` or your actual [PhishTank key][PhishTank developer info].

-To avoid overloading the Phishtank service, the Phishtank database is downloaded into the local database.
+To avoid overloading the service, the Phishtank database is downloaded into the local L1nkZip database.
 This action will be launched each time the update endpoint is contacted successfully.
 The update endpoint is protected by the `TOKEN` environment variable and should be called periodically by a cronjob or similar.
-Please, don't update the database more than once an hour.
-Once a day should be enough for low traffic APIs.
-Check the [API documentation](https://l1nk.zip/docs) for more details.
+Please, be respectful with the Phishtank policies.
+Check the [API documentation][Swagger UI] for more details about the update endpoint.

+Each update to the Phishtank database can add new entries and remove old ones.
+This will keep the size of the database under control, it is not growing all the time.
+When an entry is removed from the database, the shortened URL will be allowed/reactivated again.
+Keep in mind that L1nkZip is not a censorship tool and it is not intended to be used as such.

 ## Docker image

-The docker image is available on [Docker Hub](https://hub.docker.com/r/dorogoy/l1nkzip).
+The docker image is available on [Docker Hub][Github repository].

 ```bash
 docker pull dorogoy/l1nkzip